 Personal Background

 David Bricker is a New York City native, and currently lives in Brooklyn with his wife of 40 years, Debra, a photographer.
-His eldest son, Max, is following in his father’s footsteps and currently pursuing a Doctorate of his own, in economics.
-David’s youngest son, Jed, owns and manages a moving company.
+His eldest son, Max, decided to follow in his father’s footsteps and earned a Doctorate of his own, in economics.
+David’s youngest son, Jed, is a real estate developer.

 David takes great passion in his practice, and the world of clinical psychology, alike.
 He gets the most fulfillment out of connecting with new clients and being able to constantly learn about his the field.